VeronicaVB/sample-pipeline-spring-petclinic/readme.md

 # Spring PetClinic Sample Application

+A small change in the README.md File, for testing purposes.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>